dbiersach/scicomp101-gc/README.md

-# scicomp101-gc
-Foundations of Scientific Computing using Google Colab
+# Foundations of Scientific Computing Using Google Colab